Welcome to Nolat Labs, Visitor. Please take a look around, read through the introduction here in the reception lobby.

 Be honest.
 Claim your loot.
 Level up.

-So, Visitor, that’s a bit about what we do and how we do it here in the Labs.
-Remember, our main goals are improving the way we learn and saving humanity.
+So, Visitor, that’s what we do and how we do it here in the Labs.
+Remember, our ultimate goals are a) improving the way we learn and b) saving humanity.
 It’s big stuff, so we take it one step at a time.

 What is your goal for this course?
 What should your first step be?